On rank one log del Pezzo surfaces in characteristic different from two and three: Log del Pezzo surfaces with tigers

 \textbf{Case 1:} This time we choose to extract the adjacent curve $E_1$ of the non chain singularity on $C$.

-\textbf{Case 1a:} Suppose $T_1$ is a net. $C$ and $E_1$ can't be sections since they don't touch on the multiple fiber, but one of the singularities is not dlt for this fiber. $C$ can't be a fiber either because it's dlt and has only one singular point on it.
+\textbf{Case 1a:} Suppose $T_1$ is a net. $C$ and $E_1$ can't be sections since they don't touch on the multiple fiber, but one of the singularities is not dlt for this fiber. $C$ can't be a fiber either because it's dlt and has only one singular point on it, contradiction.

 \textbf{Case 1b:} Hence we get a birational contraction.
-If $C$ gets contracted, then we are in the same situation as in the hypothesis of the lemma, but with a a log canonical point of smaller index, therefore we can apply induction.
+If $C$ gets contracted, then we are in the same situation as in the hypothesis of the lemma, but with a log canonical point with a smaller Dynkin diagram, therefore we can apply induction.
 This is description (1).
-If $\Sigma_1$ passes through both the singularities on $C$ and $E_1$, then we would get two smooth rational curves meeting at a smooth point and at a chain singularity at the opposite ends of it.
-Notice that one may argue as in Lemma \ref{fence_tactic} in the case of bananas as well.
-Since $\alpha$, $\beta\neq -2$, we get $C_1 ^2 = A_1 ^2 = 2$ by symmetry.
-Adjunction, however, would then give a non integer value for $\tilde{C}^2$, contradiction.
-Also, $\Sigma_1$ can't meet $E_1$ at a smooth point since $K_S+C$ is anti-ample and $E_1$ has coefficient one.
+If $\Sigma_1$ passes through both the singular points on $C$ and $E_1$, then we would get two smooth rational curves meeting at a smooth point and at a chain singularity at the opposite ends of it.
+This, however, does not happen because of contrability reasons.
 The only option left is that $\Sigma_1$ meets one of the two $(2)$ ends of the non chain singularity in $E_1$, and therefore $S_1$ is a smooth fence.
 However then $E_1$ would have positive self-intersection in $T_1$, contradiction.

-\textbf{Case 2:} As above one can show that $T_1$ is not a net.
+\textbf{Case 2:} As above one may show that $T_1$ is not a net.
 If $C$ gets contracted, $E$ is dlt with two $A_1$ points and possibly another dlt point on it.
 We can then we can use Lemma \ref{log_terminal_three} and Lemma \ref{log_terminal_two} to classify such configurations and get back to the original pair $(S,C)$.
 This is description (2).

 If $\Sigma_1$ meets both $C$ and $E_1$ at singular points, we must go to a banana.
 It is easy to see however this cannot happen since the singular points on $E$ are $A_1$ points.
 The only remaining option is that $\Sigma_1$ passes through an $A_1$ point of $E_1$ and another singular point on $T_1$.
 Since we then go to a fence, we see that $\Sigma_1$ contracts to a smooth point on $A_1$ by Lemma \ref{fence_three_two_one}.
 We get therefore a fence with one singular point on each branch, one of which is an $A_1$ point.
 It is possible to get then $S$ by starting with such a fence, as classified in Lemma \ref{fence_one_one}, and then blowing up a point in along $E_1$ multiple times, and finally blowing up once away, to create $\Sigma_1$.
 Finally one can contract $E_1$.
 This is case (3). \end{proof}